atik-abdullah/Nordea/README.md

 - Go to: http://localhost:8080

 ### Note <a name="subsection2.4">
-- The endpoint returning all countries will show two attribute (name and country_code).
+- The endpoint returning all countries will show two attributes (name and country_code).
 Endpoints returning one country will show 4 attributes (name, country_code, capital, population).
 - Make sure the front end app is opened in one tab at a time.
 The current session handling will show wrong message on the popup notification if there are multiple sessions running at the same time.